ZickZakk/MagiCards/README.md

 ```
 ## How to define a custom shuffle
 To define your custom shuffle:
+1. Open the provided example.shuffle with any text editor
 1. Enter a unique shuffle name as the 'name' attribute of the XMLShuffle tag
 1. Enter the size of the deck your shuffle works for as the 'deckSize' attribute of the XMLShuffle tag
 1. For each card of your deck (defined by the deck size you specified):